***We are no longer taking applications for the 2020-21 cohort. The application period for 2021-22 will open spring quarter.

 |Fall||HLT POL 243 | A Population Health Approach to Autism Spectrum Disorder||4|

 ***Although the training program consists of these courses, accumulation of training hours is flexible for fellows.
 Consultation and advising by LEND faculty is required in order to tailor curriculum to best fit the needs and availability of medical fellows.
-Please contact Angela Reyes ([email protected]), UC-LEND program coordinator for more information.
+Please contact Kary Calderon ([email protected]), UC-LEND program manager for more information.

-If selected, long-term trainees receive a training stipend.
+If selected, long-term trainees may be eligible to receive a training stipend.
 Long-term trainees will receive a certificate of completion at the end of the academic year.
-Long-term training positions are currently open to UCR graduate students in Education, UCLA graduate students in Psychology, Public Health, or Social Work, and UCLA post-doctoral fellows in Pediatric Neurology.
-If you are from one of these disciplines and are interested in becoming a UC-LEND long-term trainee, please review our admission process.
+Long-term training positions are currently open to UCR and UCLA graduates.
+This is an inter-disciplinary program and will consider all disciplines.

 Medium and Short Term